 - PS4Kids – A new counselling program for children zero to 12 years to support with building resilience, self esteem and to provide early interventions prior to situations deteriorating

 - Live Well in Bulleen – A new community strengthening program to enhance services and increase community connectedness in Bulleen where people feel included and can access the support they require.
-This project is a partnership approach with a number of local and regional stakeholders that encourages collaborative planning to maximize community outcomes
+This project is a partnership approach with a number of local and regional stakeholders that encourages collaborative planning to maximise community outcomes

 - Mental Health Working Group – Council co-ordinates and facilitates a community services network bringing together local and regional services with an interest in Mental Wellbeing.
 This group works in partnership to deliver a number of projects addressing local issues to improve the mental wellbeing of the community

 - Creating Inclusive Services for the Gay, Lesbian, Bisexual, Transgender and Intersex (GLBTI) population – In October 2014, Council in partnership with the Mental Health Working Group will be delivering a capacity building project targeting local services, health professionals, sporting clubs and schools to receive training on how to make their organisation or club more inclusive of the GLBTI community